content-left-bg.png

 • suitable sleeping bag/linen, as required

-• suitable torch and spare batteries and
+• suitable torch and spare batteries

 • waterproof containers for all equipment that can be damaged by water.

-In addition to the above, for extreme risk level.
+In addition to the above, for extreme risk level, personal first aid kit for all participants to include:

 • compass and map and the skills to use them

-• waterproof matches/BBQ lighter for cooking purposes.
+• waterproof matches / BBQ lighter for cooking purposes.

-Hazards and controls
+Common hazards and controls

 Further to those listed, include any additional hazards and control measures considering the local context of the activity.